-You automatically have coverage under the Income Continuance Plan if you’re under age 65 and you’re:
+You automatically have coverage under the Teachers' Long-Term Disability Plan if you’re under age 65 and you’re:

 Coverage begins on the first day of your contract, provided you’re actively working at that time.
 If you’re not actively working on the first day of eligibility, coverage will begin on the day you return to active service.

-You will not be eligible to participate in this Plan once you have 35 years of pensionable service or begin receiving a pension from one of the following pension plans:
+You will not be eligible to participate in this Plan once you begin receiving a pension from one of the following pension plans:

 - Saskatchewan Teachers’ Retirement Plan.